Inbound Sales Calls: The Ultimate Guide to Higher Conversions

 Just a few hours of training a week can do wonders for your team’s product knowledge.

-Using specialised training and by involving your product teams, it’s possible for you to equip your sales team with the knowledge they’ll need for even the most rigorous and in-depth call.
+Using specialized training and by involving your product teams, it’s possible for you to equip your sales team with the knowledge they’ll need for even the most rigorous and in-depth call.
 Cover every aspect of what your product does, and don’t leave anything out.
 Your inbound sales team needs to be well-versed with all issues that may come up in a conversation.
 This could be technical details, about implementation, or a question over reliability.

 The Power of the Triage